Welcome to the Vermont Department of Corrections Constituency Services Unit Page!

 Sample deposit coupon, money order and return envelope.
 Example of properly filled out forms.

-Blank coupon and instructions for depositing funds into an inmate account.
+Blank coupon and instructions for depositing funds into an account.

 Information on Tablet Services, Messaging, and Video Visitation

-- One video visit/inmate/week of up to 25 minute except when the facility is in lockdown
+One video visit/inmate/week of up to 25 minute except when the facility is in lockdown

 - Two one-month gaming subscription per inmate for the GTL tablets

-- Two phones calls/inmate/week of up to 5 minutes each
+- Two phones calls/incarcerated individual/week of up to 5 minutes each

 New Call Rates see table below